-The Finnish Patient Insurance Centre is the central body handling all personal injuries that occur in connection with healthcare activities in accordance with the Patient Injuries Act.
+The Finnish Patient Insurance Centre is the central body handling all personal injuries that occur in connection with healthcare activities in accordance with the patient insurance legislation.
 The Patient Insurance Centre promotes patient safety by carrying out research, making calculations and compiling statistics.

 Its members include all insurance companies granting patient insurance policies in Finland.
 The statutory system has safeguarded the rights of patients and nursing staff since 1987.

 The Patient Insurance Centre is part of the Insurance Centre, the other member of which are the Motor Insurers’ Centre, the Environmental Insurance Centre and the Pharmaceutical Insurance Pool.
 This cooperation enables the efficient use of resources and the optimisation of operating processes between the four types of insurance, thus ensuring the achievement of synergy benefits.

 Duties of the Patient Insurance Centre

 - Handling compensation procedures for patient injuries in a centralised manner

 - Providing insurance cover when insurance has not been taken out

 - Determining and collecting penalty premiums when the taking out of insurance has been neglected

 - Granting public sector patient insurance policies (in the names of the member companies)